bpmn-miwg/bpmn-miwg-test-suite/README.md

 You can either do that through an export feature of the tool, e.g. a PNG, JPEG or PDF Export, or by taking a screenshot of the canvas.
 1. Compare the result with the image provided with the reference model, e.g. `A.1.0.pdf`.
 1. Report your findings in the spreadsheet `BPMN MIWG Test Case Structure.xlsx` by putting either `OK` or `Issues` into a column labeled with tool name, version and date of test.
 1. [Create new issues](https://github.com/bpmn-miwg/bpmn-miwg-test-suite/issues/new) on GitHub – one for each of your findings.
 Make sure to mention the tool you tested, the id of the test case (e.g. `A.1.0`) and the type of the test (e.g. `import`) in the issue title.
+(A moderator will create labels out of that.)

 Repeat these steps for all reference models.